CapuccinoFroth/Reown_Appkit_Wallet/README.md

 # Reown_Appkit_Wallet
-Appkit with wallet components using wagmi, vite, react
+Basic App (using Appkit) with wallet components using wagmi, vite, react, viem